Tabletop RPG advice for little dragons

 High Charisma, Low Intelligence

 A character with high Charisma and low Intelligence is your stereotypical jock.
-They’re confident, and that confidence shines through in everything they do, but thinking just isn’t their strong suit.
+They’re confident, and that confidence shines through in everything they do, but thinking isn’t their strong suit.

 Sometimes this type of character can be far from your stereotypical jock, however, being more of a loveable doofus that people like to be around and follow, even if they’re not the brightest.
-Characters like this are often the heart of their parties and get along very well with other party members, and even enemies.
+Characters like this are often the heart of their parties and get along very well with other party members and even enemies.

 An example of this type of character is Hurley Reyes from Lost.
 Hurley was initially a smaller character in the show, but his popularity with fans and his ability to connect with any other character on the show made him one of the longest-lasting characters.
-In that time, he showed a fierce determination to accomplish his goals even despite physical limitations, and he showed his ability to win people over, being one of the first outsiders to gain the trust of Benjamin Linus.
+At that time, he showed a fierce determination to accomplish his goals despite physical limitations, and he showed his ability to win people over, being one of the first outsiders to gain the trust of Benjamin Linus.

 High Charisma, Low Wisdom